 Though it borders Macedonia, the Albanian side is much wilder.
 Tushemisht is a beautiful and relaxed village, definitely the place we liked the most on Lake Ohrid’s shores!

 The village has several small canals filled with natural spring water overlooked by small houses, a main street with many beautiful backyards full of potted plants and small vegetable gardens.
 The village itself, with all its lovely painted benches and flower pots, is very colorful .

 Pogradec is a hugely popular destination for Albanian tourism.
-Despite the archaeological evidence showing that Pogradec area has been inhabited since the late Neolithic period, today you would have any idea.
+Despite the archaeological evidence showing that the Pogradec area has been inhabited since the late Neolithic period, today you would have no idea.

-We loved the Pogradec waterfront with its colorful fishermen’s boats lying on the beach, suspended in the foggy atmosphere of the late afternoon when the lake mirrors the mountains and the clouds.
+Nowadays, Pogradec is a crowd of modern buildings, lakefront hotels and touristic restaurants on the lake.
+It’s the main town on the Albanian side of the lake, offering all necessary tourist facilities, including a few excellent family-friendly beaches.
+We loved the Pogradec waterfront, with its colorful fishermen’s boats lying on the beach, suspended in the foggy atmosphere of the late afternoon when the lake mirrors the mountains and the clouds.